hantsy/spring-reactive-sample/docs/data-neo4j.md

 # Update: Accessing Neo4j with Spring Boot 2.4

-In Spring Boot 2.3, when you want to use reactive stack with Neo4j  database - the well-known Graph NoSQL database, you should have to use [the work](https://github.com/neo4j/sdn-rx/) from Neo4j team.
+In Spring Boot 2.3, if you want to use  Spring reactive stack with Neo4j  database - the well-known Graph NoSQL database, you should have to choose [the work](https://github.com/neo4j/sdn-rx/) from Neo4j team.

-I have written [a post](https://medium.com/@hantsy/reactive-programming-with-neo4j-fb926a423d33) before to describe this project.
+I had written [a post](https://medium.com/@hantsy/reactive-programming-with-neo4j-fb926a423d33) before to describe this project.

-The effort of  [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  has been merged into the official Spring Data Neo4j project, and we will have new updated reactive support in the final Spring Data Neo4j 6.0 and the upcoming Spring Boot 2.4.
+The effort of  [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  has been merged into the official Spring Data Neo4j project, and we will have new updated reactive support in the final Spring Data Neo4j 6.0 GA and the upcoming Spring Boot 2.4 release.

-In this post, will recreate our former example application using the newest Spring Boot 2.4, it will also include the points  which are useful for those are migrating from [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) .
+In this post, we will recreate our blog post example application with the newest Spring Boot 2.4/Spring Data Neo4j 6.0, and we will also cover some points that are useful for those people who are migrating from [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) .

-Firstly, open the http://start.spring.io page in your favorite browser, and create a Spring  WebFlux project using [Spring initializr](https://start.spring.io).
+Firstly, open your favorite browser and navigate to http://start.spring.io , and generate a Spring  WebFlux project skeleton using [Spring initializr](https://start.spring.io).

 * Choose Maven as project type(If you prefer Gradle, choose Gradle please)
 * And select Spring Boot 2.4.0-RC1
-* And select Java 11 or Java 15
+* And select Java 11 or Java 15, personally I would like use the latest Java to experience the upcoming preview features
 * Add the following dependencies.
   * Data Neo4j
   * Web Reactive